Olaitan-A/Diabetes-Health-Indicators/README.md

 While there is no cure for diabetes, early diagnosis can lead to lifestyle changes and more effective treatment.
 In this project, I analyzed diabetes health-related telephone survey collected by The Behavioural Risk Factor Surveillance System (BRFSS) from over 200,000  Americans.
 # Problem Statement
 From the dataset, I would analyze the factors that contribute to risk of having diabetes and how lifestyle influences this risk.
+# Data Source
+The dataset used for this analysis was gotten from www.kaggle.com
+# Attributes of the data
+The following are what each field in the dataset means:
+Diabetes - 0 = no diabetes 1 = prediabetes 2 = diabetes
+High Blood Pressure - 0 = no high blood pressure 1 = high blood pressure
+High Cholesterol - 0 = no high cholesterol 1 = high cholesterol
+Cholesterol Check - 0 = no cholesterol check in 5 years 1 = yes cholesterol check in 5 years